vikasnishal/react_petfinder/README.md

 Clone the branch and run "npm install". run the command "npm run dev" to start the dev server.

-for live demo visit : https://vikasnishal.github.io/react_petfinder/
+For live demo, visit : https://vikasnishal.github.io/react_petfinder/